wp-plugins/lightbox-plus/readme.txt

 Yes, you can easily create additional styles by checking the use custom styles checkbox.
 It will copy the existing styles to <code>wp-content/lbp-css</code> and you can modify any of the existing styles.
 You can all adding a new folder to that directory and using the existing styles as examples create your completely custom styles.

-= How does Lightbox Plus differ from other Lightbox plugins for WordPress? =
+= How does Lightbox Plus ColorBox differ from other Lightbox plugins for WordPress? =

 Performance wise the ColorBox jQuery plugin is smaller and generally faster and has more options than most lightbox JavaScript plugins.
 The regular expressions that handle the text are more robust handling a wider variety of characters and in addition it will also grab the image title from the image to use for the overlay image caption.

-= Does Lightbox Plus work with WordPress' built in gallery =
+= Does Lightbox Plus ColorBox work with WordPress' built in gallery =

 Yes it does.
 There are few simple requirements however.
 You must set <strong>Link thumbnails to: Image File</strong> or use <code>[gallery link="file"</code> for the gallery options.
-You must check <em>Use For WP Gallery</em> box under <strong>Other Lightbox Plus Settings</strong>
+You must check <em>Use For WP Gallery</em> box under <strong>Other Lightbox Plus ColorBox Settings</strong>

 = When resetting/re-initializing LBP the setting do not appear correctly when the page reloads, what gives? =

 This problem is only apparent in Chrome and Opera.
 It seems to works fine in Internet Explorer, Firefox and Safari.
 There are some browser related issues and I am investigating the problem at this time.
-For Chrome the settings are being saved but not displayed immediately, click on the Lightbox Plus link under appearance and you will see the current settings.
+For Chrome the settings are being saved but not displayed immediately, click on the Lightbox Plus ColorBox link under appearance and you will see the current settings.
 Opera for whatever reason is completely failing to save re-initialization settings, you must manually set and save them or use another browser.
 And, no, it doesn't make sense since it's server side activity.

 = Additional FAQs from Colorbox =

-For addtional information please see <a href="http://www.jacklmoore.com/colorbox/faq" title="ColorBox FAQ">ColorBox FAQ</a> for information about the jQuery plugin used by Lightbox Plus.
+For addtional information please see <a href="http://www.jacklmoore.com/colorbox/faq" title="ColorBox FAQ">ColorBox FAQ</a> for information about the jQuery plugin used by Lightbox Plus ColorBox.

 = Other Problems =

-If your problem isn't covered in this FAQ, your best bet would be to post your question to the WordPress <a href="http://wordpress.org/support/plugin/lightbox-plus" title="Lightbox Plus Forum Support">support forums</a>.
+If your problem isn't covered in this FAQ, your best bet would be to post your question to the WordPress <a href="http://wordpress.org/support/plugin/lightbox-plus" title="Lightbox Plus ColorBox Forum Support">support forums</a>.

-<strong>Please do not contact Jack Moore the author of ColorBox for issues with Lightbox Plus.</strong>
+<strong>Please do not contact Jack Moore the author of ColorBox for issues with Lightbox Plus ColorBox.</strong>

 If you have read and tried the above and you are still having problems, and require more in-depth support or if you need extra help you may place a service request using the form on the <a title="Get technical support for 23Systems free WordPress plugins" href="http://www.23systems.net/services/support/plugin-support/">Plugin Support Request</a> page.
 Due to the volume of questions, I cannot may not be able to offer individual support though in an effort to resolve the issue I may contact you.
-The issue may be resolved by a new release of Lightbox Plus but it does help me get a better understanding of the issue.
+The issue may be resolved by a new release of Lightbox Plus ColorBox but it does help me get a better understanding of the issue.

 = Known Problems =

 * Does not work correctly with W3 Total Cache if you are using automatic minify settings.
-You can manually set up minify to work correctly bypassing Lightbox Plus (jquery-colorbox.min.js)
+You can manually set up minify to work correctly bypassing Lightbox Plus ColorBox (jquery-colorbox.min.js)
 * No support for iPad (if someone wants to donate an iPad to me I will guarantee support)
  * It generally seems to work though I just don't support it as I don't have an iPad.
 * In some instances performance may be slow in older versions IE - this may be due to plugin conflicts or slow JavaScript performance in IE.